 Once the revenue plan is locked down, it’s easier to begin the process of budgeting business expenses.
 Start with predictable, essential costs such as rent and insurance.
 Then, focus on expenses that may relate directly to revenue growth, such as variable costs like inventory and supplies for production.

-When thinking about workforce needs like headcount, make sure to account for all overhead costs by employee such as benefits, computers, office expenses, travel, etc. Make sure to consider any raises or compensation programs that are in place when evaluating upcoming salary expenses.
+When thinking about workforce needs like headcount, be sure to account for all overhead costs by employee, such as benefits, computers, office expenses, travel, etc. Make sure to consider any raises or compensation programs that are in place when evaluating upcoming salary expenses.

 6. Add capital expenses

 Capital expenses should always be included in the budgeting process.
-It helps set the stage for which projects are going to be pursued in the upcoming year and which will have to wait.
-Consider what expenses the business needs to incur in order to support the expected growth, including new equipment, vehicles, furniture, or upgrades to computer systems.
+It helps set the stage for which projects will be pursued in the upcoming year and which will have to wait.
+Consider what expenses the business needs to incur to support the expected growth, including new equipment, vehicles, furniture, or upgrades to computer systems.
 Be sure to incorporate the impact of depreciation and amortization schedules, as some expenses will hit the P&L in future years instead of the year in which the item is purchased.

 7. Forecast cash flow

-During the budget process, it’s necessary to forecast the business’s cash flow to understand when cash is expected to come in and when the business should expect cash to go out.
-With that information, the budget can be tweaked to make sure no shortages occur.
+During the budget process, it’s necessary to forecast the business’s cash flow to understand when cash is expected to come in and when it should expect it to go out.
+With that information, the budget can be tweaked to ensure no shortages occur.